 - We regularly run sessions on EndNote.

 Many Unitec theses are available online through the Unitec Research Bank.
 Links to online theses can also be found on LibrarySearch under the Catalogue tab.
-The Hub Library also holds a print copy of all Unitec theses in a closed collection.
+The Hub Library also holds a print copy of some Unitec theses in a closed collection.
 These print copies are

 listed in our catalogue, and can only be used in the Library.